-So on that note, I just wanted to let you know that if you are reading this, you are ahead of the game.
+So on that note, we just wanted to let you know that if you are reading this, you are ahead of the game.

 Some people don’t have a clue about how to do pricing.